hydux/hydux/docs/ssr.md

       document.getElementById('root'),
       { hydrate: true },
     )
-    // Inject `renderToString` to Hydux on the server side, so we can call `ctx.render` to run all init commands.
+    // Inject `renderToString` to Hydux on the server side, so we can call `ctx.render` to run all init commands and render the vdom to html string.
     : withSSR<State.State, State.Actions>({
       renderToString(view) {
         return ReactDOM.renderToString(view)